This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

-Earth, smoky, delicious Traditional Flat Hatch Chile Enchiladas with an Egg in their simplicity are the quintessential (better) half of New Mexico's "red or green."
-Their vegetarian cheesy goodness is not "healthyish," but all things in moderation, right?
+Earthy, smoky, delicious traditional New Mexico Hatch Chile Enchiladas in their simplicity are the quintessential (better) half of New Mexico’s “red or green” IMHO.
+These stacked Hatch green chile enchiladas feature green chile gravy (no canned soup or chicken!), onions, and cheese.
+Their vegetarian cheesy goodness is not “healthyish,” but all things in moderation, right?
 New Mexico green chile enchiladas are worth it!

-👩🏻🍳 Tamara Talks - About NM Flat Hatch Green Chile Enchiladas
+👩🏻🍳 Tamara Talks – About NM Stacked Hatch Green Chile Enchiladas

 I'm seeing a lot of recipes for Hatch green chile enchiladas, and I have to be a little snarky.
 My suspicions arise when I see the word "chili."
 Just no. The word is "chile."
 Puhleez.

 Canned soup?
 Heck no!
 Chicken?
-Optional but not necessary.
+Optional but I never add it.
 A runny egg?
 Yes please!

 Traditional New Mexican style green chile enchiladas are typically flat, and stacked rather than rolled.
 In restaurants, you'll find the enchiladas made and served by individual plate with just a few simple ingredients: